 Compared to a lot of rods out there, it’s a stretch for us to complain about accuracy.
 You’re not going to have an issue getting heavy buggers or zonkers out past 60 feet.
 As the length of the rod increases, the power and accuracy you get at longer ranges increases, but the performance up close declines slightly.

-An 8wt fly rod is a versatile tool that can be utilized in multiple fishing applications.
+An 8 weight fly rod is a versatile tool that can be utilized in multiple fishing applications, and there are a TON of 8 weight fly rod uses.
 Perhaps more so than any other weight of fly rod.
 There are a lot of excellent options out there for 8wt fly rods with almost every major fly rod manufacturer presenting several models.
 We recommend checking out the TFO BVK, which is a good mix of price vs performance.

 We hope this short article explained some 8 weight fly rod uses, some key attributes of quality 8wt rods, and has given you some rod options to consider before your next trip to the water.

-Have a favorite 8 weight?
+Have a favorite 8 weight fly rod?
 Have a good or bad experience with any of the rods we covered?
 Let us know below in the comments.
 Like, share, and comment below!